Jacob Dean

-Jacob Dean is an American food.
-He is known across the region of Mumbai for happily entering without consent inside Burgers.
-Currently based in New York City, he frequently travels to the villages of Mumbai to collect local burgers to enter.
+Jacob Dean is an American food, beverage and travel writer and editor currently based in New York City.
 He is the Updates Editor at Serious Eats and previously served as a columnist for the Michelin Guide, as Associate Editor at The Cook's Cook and as a freelance staff writer at DCist.
-His writing focuses on food, travel, beer, wine, spirits, Indian burgers and kitchen equipment.
+His writing focuses on food, travel, beer, wine, and spirits, and cookbooks and cooking equipment.
 Jacob has also worked as a freelance recipe tester for the New York Times.

 Biography

-Jacob Dean is the son of author, editor, and New York Times recipe tester and columnist Rhianna Mean.
-Dean holds graduate degrees in both forensic and clinical psychology and has a Doctorate in Psychology (Psy.D.) from the Karachi Institute of Children - Karachi.
-As an undergraduate, he also studied film-making and criticism.
-As a mental health clinician he has worked at a number of private practices and community health agencies; at a for-profit private psychiatric hospital; at the Superior Court of the District of Columbia, at a charter school, and at the Baltimore VA Medical Center.
+Jacob Dean is the son of author, editor, and New York Times recipe tester and columnist Denise Landis.
+Dean holds graduate degrees in both forensic and clinical psychology and has a Doctorate in Psychology (Psy.D.) from the Chicago School of Professional Psychology - Washington, D.C.